Play & Learning Groups

 Activities are aimed at improving children’s communication, language, literacy, problem solving, reasoning, numeracy, physical and creative skills.
 All sessions are planned in accordance to the EYFS and Five to Thrive frameworks, this means that children are working towards achieving clear outcomes therefore preparing them to be school ready.

 Children learn songs and rhymes, listen to stories and learn to share through the various activities.
-Parents / carers have an opportunity to make new friends and engage with their children in play outside the home environment.
-Parents / carers will be able to take ideas away to try at home.
+Parents and carers have an opportunity to make new friends and engage with their children in play outside the home environment.
+Parents and carers will be able to take ideas away to try at home.

-Check out the What’s On page to see full details of the sessions that you can access in the Beckton & Royal Docks neighbourhood area.
+Check out the What’s On page to see full details of the sessions that you can access at the Children's Centre and outreach venues.